Criminal Law

 Right to Counsel

-The suspect's right to legal representation functions from the moment of statement.
-For foreign suspect:
+The suspect's right to legal representation applies from the moment a statement is taken.
+For the foreign suspect:

-- If financially insufficient, right to bar-assigned free counsel,
+- If financially unable, the right to bar-assigned free counsel,

 are guaranteed.